thesmythgroup/fetch_pool/README.md

 That means that a URL like `https://test.com/img.png?a=123&b=456` will result in a local filename of `img.png`.
 Using `basenameWithQueryParams` would result in `img_a_123_b_456.png`.
 Using `base64EncodedUrl` base64 encodes the whole URL and would result in a local filename of `aHR0cHM6Ly90ZXN0LmNvbS9pbWcucG5nP2E9MTIzJmI9NDU2`.

+By default, the `FetchPoolFileOverwritingStrategy.overwrite` strategy is used.
+That means that any existing files of the same name in the `destinationDirectory` will be overwritten.
+Using the `FetchPoolFileOverwritingStrategy.skip` strategy will skip existing files and not even attempt to download them.
+The `FetchPoolResult` object for each requested URL has a `persistenceResult` property that indicates if/how the file was persisted (`saved`, `overwritten`, or `skipped`).

 ## Credits